Room: Online

 • If you can't attend our class periods via Zoom because of technology issues, I'll post materials from the period that you can access later.

 • I'll give extended times for you to take quizzes and/or turn in papers, so you will have time to resolve tech issues.
 Contact me if something goes wrong that you can't fix yourself.
-Sometimes people get locked out of quizzes halfway through, or Moodle won't accept a paper.
+Sometimes people get locked out of quizzes halfway through, or Canvas won't accept a paper.
 Stuff like that.

 2. Clear communication on how and when exams and quizzes will be administered, and the importance of adhering to the University’s honor code policy.